gaehlerm/SoftwareEngineering/README.md

         return long_name.title()
 ```

-The only drawback is that Copilot suggests the function `get_descriptive_name` instead of defining the Pythonic `__str__` method.
+The only drawbacks are that Copilot suggests the function `get_descriptive_name` instead of defining the Pythonic `__str__` method and that it doesn't use an f-string.
 Furthermore, if you already know what members and methods a class should have, you are probably faster writing it yourself instead of asking Copilot to do it.
 Copilot is only beneficial if you need ideas on how to structure your class.

 ## Inheritance
 // volker: figure out how to deal with the chapter structure.